Nonlocal Condensate Model for QCD Sum Rules

 In this letter we have included the nonlocal quark condensates into QSR via the KL parametrization for a dressed fermion propagator, which is decomposed into the perturbative and nonperturbative pieces.
 The negative spectral density function implies that the contribution from higher effective quark masses is nonperturbative.
 The parametrization of the spectral density functions leads to the known exponential ansatz for the nonlocal condensate model in our formalism.
 We have analyzed the pion form factor as an example, and the results are in good agreement with the data for $Q^2$ between 1-10 GeV$^2$.
-The fitted virtuality $\lambda_q=0.745$ GeV and the derived duality interval $s_0(Q^2)$ are also consistent with those reported previously.
+The fitted ranges of the virtuality $\lambda_q$ and of the duality interval $s_0(Q^2)$, presented in Fig.~\ref{s0choice}, are also consistent with those reported in the literature.
 The nonlocal quark condensates remedy the improper dependence of the nonperturbative contribution in the localization approximation at large $Q^2$: the quark condensate effects decrease like $1/Q^2$, which is different from the exponential decrease obtained in the literature.
 Viewing the success of this approach to the pion form factor, we shall extend it to more complicated processes, including Compton scattering and two-photon hadron production \cite{HL04}.

 We thank A. Khodjamirian for useful discussions during the KITPC program of Advanced Topics on Flavor Physics in July, 2008.
 This work was supported by the National Center for Theoretical Sciences and National Science Council of R.O.C. under Grant No. NSC-98-2112-M-001-015-MY3.